taikedz/shellpipe/README.md

 It is VERY unsuited for log monitoring, for example.

 A multi-threaded version of this library would be needed to achieve the type of parallelism desired, and I have not yet gotten round to this.

+## Thanks

+This work was based off of [a comment by user `xtofl`](https://dev.to/xtofl/comment/14ihn) from my [dev.to blog](https://dev.to/taikedz), so props to them for the idea!

+It essentially makes use of the conflation of the shell `|` pipe notation, Python's `|` bitwise or comparator, and the fact that in Python, comparators' behaviours can be self-defined per-class.

 ## License